JamesOBenson/Ansible-deploy-n-users/README.md

 1. Deletes all of the downloaded home directories

+### Notes:
+1. This does transfer public and private keys so for sensitive data be careful.
+2. This script should be used on users who do not exist already
+3. As always, with anything dealing with home directories, be careful
+4. Similiar to above, I take no responsibility for loss of data.

 ##How is this playbook licensed?

 It's licensed under the Apache License 2.0.
 The quick summary is: